MicrosoftDocs/azure-devops-docs/docs/user-guide/alm-devops-features.md

 <p><b>Access levels</b></p>
-<p>All users that you add to your Azure DevOps organization or to your TFS project have access to Basic features by default, except [Stakeholders](../organizations/security/get-started-stakeholder.md) who have access to a limited set of features, or those added to the Advanced access level in TFS.</p>
+<p>All users that you add to your organization in Azure DevOps or to your TFS project have access to Basic features by default, except [Stakeholders](../organizations/security/get-started-stakeholder.md) who have access to a limited set of features, or those added to the Advanced access level in TFS.</p>
 - [Manage users (Azure DevOps Services)](../organizations/accounts/add-organization-users.md)
 - [Change access levels (TFS)](../organizations/security/change-access-levels.md)
 <br/>